Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 While you might be itching to ride at the track, cover all your bases for bike insurance before you go.
 Situations to watch for:

-- Standard policy exclusions.
+- Standard exclusions.
 Standard bike insurers often exclude track day events in the fine print of your policy.
 If not, they may have specifics, such as offering coverage for events with instructors.
 You should review your policy carefully and make sure you understand coverage ahead of time.

-- Track day policy exclusions.
+- Track day exclusions.
 Even specialty insurers have exclusions, including covering instructed events only or protecting your bike in the paddock but not on the track.

-- Event insurance requirements.
+- Event requirements.
 Keep in mind that some events have their own requirements to protect participants, even though insurance isn’t legally required.

 - Changes to personal or bike information.
 This policy type needs speedy communication if changes occur that could affect coverage, such as your contact information, new modifications or damage that could affect your bike’s value.